CNC machines can cut wood

 CNC machines can cut through most woods, but not plywood

-Types of Machines for woodworking
+Types of Machines for Woodworking

 A CNC machine operates a drilling machine.
-A first type is simply a drilling machine.
+The first type is simply a drilling machine.
 As the name implies, a drilling machine makes precise holes using a drill bit.
 The CNC machine also works in companies that produce car parts.
 Using a CNC machine with a drilling machine ensures holes in the same spots on every piece that passes through the CNC machine.
 That is how consistency in evenness is created.

 A CNC lathe works like a standard wood-turning lathe.
 The only difference comes with the computer that tells a computerized arm where to move along the piece of wood.
 A CNC lathe tells you how much pressure to apply so that it starts cutting away material.

 The setup is ideal for people who create table legs or baseball bats.
-Changing a manual wood turning machine to a CNC lathe increases your cutting efficiencies and ensures a perfect cut on all pieces.
+Changing a manual wood-turning machine to a CNC lathe increases your cutting efficiencies and ensures a perfect cut on all pieces.